5,500Units Under Management

 How to Get Your Tenants to Pay Rent on Time

-Most people, if financially able, will happily pay their rent early if it will allow them to receive a discounted monthly rate.
+If financially able, most people will happily pay their rent early if it allows them to receive a discounted monthly rate.
 Even $10-$20 off will be enough to win many tenants over and get them to pay you early, so decide on the right discount amount for your situation and let your tenants know!

-Setting up auto-pay for your tenants is an easy way to make sure you get paid on time.
+Setting up auto-pay for your tenants is an easy way to ensure you get paid on time.
 What’s not so easy is getting your renters to agree to an auto-pay system.

 While they might be hesitant, you can try to sway them by offering to lower their monthly rent if they agree to enroll in your auto-pay program.
 Then, you’ll get paid on time every month because their rent will automatically draft out of their account, making your job much easier!

 High tenant turnover rates can cost you a lot of time and money.
-So, it’s important to keep your best tenants around as long as possible.
+So, keeping your best tenants around as long as possible is essential.
 One good way to do that is to lower their rent.

 Reporting a tenant’s payments to the credit bureaus is a good way to help them build credit and motivate them to pay their rent on or before the due date.